Stake logo

 Investing in silver stocks can provide exposure to a unique opportunity, as silver has characteristics of both industrial and precious metals.
 This means that demand could expand in both periods of slower and rapid economic growth.

-Industrial activity increases when businesses are more confident about the future of the economy and expect better returns on their investments.
+Industry use: Industrial activity increases when businesses are more confident about the future of the economy and expect better returns on their investments.
 Silver is used in various technologies that could see considerable growth in the longer term.
 These include photovoltaic (PV) cells used in solar panels, electronics systems in EVs, circuits and other devices essential to 5G technology.

 Silver stocks FAQs

-There aren't any traditional silver ETFs, but there are two options that allow ASX investors access to silver prices.
+There aren't any traditional silver ETFs, but there are two options that allow some ASX investors access to silver prices.
 The Global X Physical Silver ($ETPMAG) product is an exchange-traded commodity instrument that invests in real silver bullion bars that are securely kept in a London vault.
 Each share entitles the holder to an amount of physical silver bullion held by the custodian JPMorgan Chase Bank, N.A. in London.

 Australia's in the global top ten silver producers and mining companies from various locations have made the ASX their home.
 The performance of ASX stocks with exposure to silver could depend on many factors.
 The journey of a mine from the exploration stage to eventually reaching production can have many ups and downs over the years.